-Spotify first gained its dominant position on the strength of its impressive 30-million-plus song catalog.
-Couple this with the fact that it adds more than 20,000 new songs each day, and the service offers more music than your ears even know what to do with.
-While several holes do exist in its library, Spotify's catalog is extremely deep, and even holdout Taylor Swift conceded her protest.
-The Swedish streaming service also brings all the latest record releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, providing a great way to hear the latest from established artists and rising stars alike.
-(Just stroll through our favorite Spotify playlists for a sense of the size is the catalog.)
+Spotify first took its dominant position on the strength of its impressive 70 million-plus song catalog.
+Couple this with the fact that it adds more than 60,000 new songs each day, and it’s clear that the service offers more music than your ears would even know what to do with.
+The Swedish streaming service also brings all the latest releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, as well as the Release Radar playlist.

-Apple’s service touts around 40 million songs, however, which is superior to Spotify’s "30 million-plus" figure (though we're not sure by how much), and also outdoes newer contenders like Amazon's paid streaming service and Jay-Z’s Tidal.
+Apple’s service, on the other hand, touts more than 75 million songs, which is superior to Spotify’s current figures (although Spotify has been steadily catching up) and also outdoes newer contenders like Amazon Prime Music and Jay-Z’s Tidal.
 Moreover, Apple has taken steps to secure many more exclusives than the competition, largely because it doesn’t offer a free tier.
-The Swedish streaming giant isn’t too happy with artists signing exclusivity deals with Apple, either; Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.
+Spotify isn’t too happy with artists signing exclusivity deals with Apple, either — Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.

 There’s another area where Apple Music has the leg up on its competition: Integration of the iTunes library.
-Any music you've got -- whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match -- will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple’s standard catalog.
-Spotify offers a similar function, relegating your local music files to a separate tab, but you can’t access your local music via broad searches like you can with Apple Music.
+Any music you have — whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match — will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple’s standard catalog.
+Spotify offers a similar function, relegating your local music files to a separate tab, but you can’t access your local music via broad searches as you can with Apple Music.

 Winner: Apple Music

-With so many songs at the ready, streaming libraries can seem daunting for those who want to find new music, but Spotify provides a lot of useful tools for finding new songs to suit your individual taste.
-Playlists like Release Radar, New Music Friday, and Monday's personalized Discover Weekly provide fantastic opportunities for subscribers to latch on to new music from artists they never stumbled across on their own.
-The deep well of dozens of base genres to choose from -- and 20 to 30 selectable playlists -- makes new music ripe for the picking, and listeners can personalize playlists simply by liking specific songs as they listen.
+With so many songs at the ready, streaming libraries can seem daunting for those who want to find new music, but Spotify provides a lot of useful tools for finding new songs to suit your taste.
+Personalized playlists like Discover Weekly provide fantastic opportunities for subscribers to latch on to new music from artists they never stumbled across on their own.
+The deep well of base genres to choose from makes new music ripe for the picking, and listeners can personalize playlists simply by liking specific songs as they listen.
 While Spotify recommends ongoing playlists and channels to new users, including editor-curated playlists for specific tastes, these features are much more limited for free users.

-Discover Weekly in particular deserves high praise in the streaming world (it's so smart that Google copied the feature).
+Discover Weekly, in particular, deserves high praise in the streaming world.
 Added to your feed every Monday morning, the feature delivers a two-hour playlist of personalized music recommendations based on your listening habits, as well as the habits of those who listen to similar artists.
-Playlists are often chock-full of music you haven’t heard before, as well as deep cuts from some of your favorite artists, thus broadening your listening repertoire with a collection of songs right up your alley.
-Listen to a lot of Black Keys?
-Your weekly playlist might include The Arcs, a side project of Black Keys guitarist Dan Auerbach.
-Fan of Dawes or Neil Young?
-Expect to find the likes of Laurel Canyon prodigy Jonathan Wilson on your playlist.
-The feature is not always on point, but it’s often pretty impressive.
+Playlists are often chock-full of tracks you haven’t heard before, as well as deep cuts from some of your favorite artists.
+Listen to a lot of Billy Eilish?
+Your weekly playlist might include her brother Finneas.
+The feature is not always on point, but it’s often impressive.

-Spotify also gives you the chance to create, share, and follow playlists of any kind -- including those shared by friends -- with a simple click, along with expertly curated playlists for any mood or genre you’re into to keep things fresh.
+Spotify also gives you the chance to create, share, and follow playlists of any kind — including those shared by friends — with a simple click, along with expertly curated playlists for any mood or genre you’re into to keep things fresh.
 There’s even a Collaborative Playlist feature that lets you create playlists with your friends that you can all add to and edit.
 There’s also an option called Group Session that that’s two or more Premium users to control the same playback from their individual apps in a sort of party mode.

 Thankfully, once the process is complete, Apple Music does a great job curating playlists to appeal to your preferences.
-Playlists might be based on style (mellow, jazzy hip-hop), a particular artist, or even a particular activity like driving.
+Playlists might be based on genre, artist, or even a particular activity like driving.
 Apple claims the playlists are curated by a “team of experts.”
-This cabal of tastemakers -- whoever they are -- does a good job creating varied playlists that are at once familiar yet fresh, like a mixtape you might get from a friend.
+This cabal of tastemakers — whoever they are — do a good job, creating varied playlists that are at once familiar yet fresh, like a mixtape you might get from a friend.

 The level of individual curation is impressive, with one DT staffer quick to highlight a Behind the Boards playlist that encompasses music from audio engineers who have helped create some of the best music of their time from the studio control room.
 Spotify also offers “expertly curated” playlists, but Apple Music’s playlist selections come from individual DJs on the Apple payroll.

-Apple Music’s Beats 1 Radio function, which offers live radio 24 hours a day, also plays a major role when it comes to music discovery.
-It’s refreshing to see Apple move beyond sophisticated algorithms for a human approach to facilitating true music discovery, but Spotify has its own magic at work, and its personalized playlists are only growing.
+Apple Music’s Apple Music 1 function, which offers live radio 24 hours a day, also plays a major role when it comes to music discovery.
+It’s refreshing to see Apple move beyond sophisticated algorithms for a human approach to facilitating true music discovery — but Spotify has its own magic at work, and its personalized playlists are only growing.

-Spotify’s hands-off playlists, especially its fantastic Discover Weekly, give it the edge here.
-Until Apple Music can compete with this algorithm-based approach, we'll give Spotify the win.
+Still, Spotify’s hands-off playlists and curated playlists, along with its fantastic Discover Weekly and Release Radar segment, give it the edge.
+Until Apple Music can compete with this algorithm-based approach, we will give Spotify the win.

-In an age that prioritizes automation, Apple Music’s preference for the human touch really helps with radio-style programming.
-This philosophy is embodied in Beats 1, Apple Music’s premier radio station that runs nonstop, playing music on live radio shows selected by DJs.
+In an age that prioritizes automation, Apple Music’s preference for the human touch helps with radio-style programming.
+This philosophy is embodied in Apple Music 1, Apple Music’s premier radio station that runs nonstop music mixed by DJs on live radio shows.

-While in-house DJs like Zane Lowe do an admirable job, especially when it comes to premieres, the most intriguing shows on Beats 1 are those hosted by notable musicians such as Annie Clark (St. Vincent), Q-Tip (A Tribe Called Quest), and Ryan Adams.
-These shows provide listeners a unique look into the tastes of artists they admire.
+While in-house DJs like Zane Lowe do an admirable job, especially when it comes to premieres, the most intriguing shows on Apple Music 1 are those hosted by notable musicians such as Annie Clark (St. Vincent) and Q-Tip (A Tribe Called Quest).
+These shows provide listeners with a unique look into the tastes of artists they admire.
 Some of them also have interesting formats, such as St. Vincent’s Mixtape Delivery Service, in which Clark solicits fans to tell her what is going on in their lives and assembles playlists to suit them.

-Beyond Beats 1, Apple Music has a number of more generic radio stations for those who simply want to listen to say, classic rock, jazz, or Top 40 hits.
-There are also non-music stations such as BBC News and ESPN, creating a menagerie of options that's hard to, well, beat.
+Beyond Apple Music 1, Apple Music has some more generic radio stations for those who simply want to listen to, say, classic rock, jazz, or Top 40 hits.
+There are also non-music stations such as BBC News and ESPN, creating a menagerie of options that are hard to beat.

 Winner: Apple Music